When I think of Norway I think of strength and beauty.

 Here you will find an abundance of extremely rare tapes, vinyls, CDs and shirts from all across the extreme music spectrum, and the infamous basement where the original Black Metal community gathered.

-We simply found the history of Norway’s extreme music scene interesting to learn about.
+I simply found the history of Norway’s extreme music scene interesting to learn about.

 So folks….
 I really hope you enjoyed reading this post as much as I enjoyed writing about it.